NitronicGames/Portfolio-for-Engine-Software-Engineer-Intern-at-Epic-Games/README.md

 ---

 ## Docs and Planning
-I like planning projects before building.
+I plan projects before building to help manage my ideas and keep the final producst close to the original vision.
 Here are some of the docs for *Doomed Destiny*:
 - [Game Design Document](your-link)
 - [Pitch Deck](your-link)
 - [Vision Doc](your-link)